Ick! That Small Insect Could Be A Tick

 Ticks live in Ozaukee County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – wanders, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – goes by, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-While finding a tick is certainly annoying (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can offer serious health risks.
+While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
+Bites from ticks can be serious health risks.

 Lyme disease is the most well-known tickborne sickness.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Ozaukee County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.

-Lyme disease starts bad and gets worse.
-The initial signal is often a circular rash on skin.
+Lyme disease starts bad and only worsens.
+The initial red flag is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.